02 Nov 2020

 - Consider the evidence and sum up the main points.

-- Inform all participant when he or she can expect a response or decision.
+- Inform all participants when he or she can expect a response or decision.

 Can an employee raise a grievance after leaving?